SaajithSadeek/Crypto-Data-Analysis-Near-Realtime-Data-Pipeline/README.md

 3. AWS Glue Crawler & Glue Catalog.
     - Configure an **AWS Glue Crawler** to scan JSON files in S3.
     - Automatically create a table in **AWS Glue Catalog** based on schema detection.
+4. AWS Glue Job with Apache Hudi.
+     - Develop an **AWS Glue Job** to process raw S3 data and perform **upsert operations** on Apache Hudi tables.
+5. AWS Glue Triggers for Automation.
+    - Setup AWS Glue **triggers** to automatically run the **Glue Crawler and Glue Job** in sequence every 15 minutes.
+6. Data Analysis with AWS Athena.
+     - Query processed Hudi tables using **AWS Athena** for analysis.

+## 📈 Expected Outcome

+- Near real-time ingestion and transformation of cryptocurrency transaction data.
+- Efficient upserts on **Apache Hudi tables**.
+- On-demand querying using **AWS Athena**.